Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

 And one more thing.
 I’m only speaking from passenger experience.
 I don’t currently have plans to get my license, but I sure love to ride!

-Before I get into the list, lemme also address this question.
+Before I get into the list, let me also address this question.
 Tail of the Dragon is by far the most well-known and popular motorcycle ride in East Tennessee and the Smoky Mountains.

 In case you’re not familiar, Tail of the Dragon is a route in the Smokies, consisting of 318 hairpin curves in a span of 11 miles.
 Aptly named, right?